More converged, less accurate? Reassessing standard choices for ab initio water using machine learning potentials

 When it comes to the benchmarking of methods to reproduce physical observables, most of the attention has been focused on the electronic structure method, dispersion interactions, and NQEs.
-At the same time, some of the underlying settings of the calculation have not been given sufficient consideration, even though some studies reported relevant differences in RDFs, densities, and diffusion through changes in the basis set and changes in the specifics of the dispersion correction~\cite{Lee2007/10.1063/1.2718521, Wang2011/10.1063/1.3521268, DelBen2013/10.1021/jz401931f, DelBen2015/10.1063/1.4927325, Galib2017/10.1063/1.4986284, deHijes2024/10.1063/5.0227514, Dao2026/10.26434/chemrxiv.15000644/v1}.
+At the same time, some of the underlying settings of the calculation have not been given sufficient consideration, even though some studies reported relevant differences in RDFs, densities, and diffusion through changes in the electronic structure code, the basis set, or changes in the specifics of the dispersion correction~\cite{Lee2007/10.1063/1.2718521, Wang2011/10.1063/1.3521268, DelBen2013/10.1021/jz401931f, DelBen2015/10.1063/1.4927325, Galib2017/10.1063/1.4986284, deHijes2024/10.1063/5.0227514, Dao2026/10.26434/chemrxiv.15000644/v1, ONeill2026/10.48550/arXiv.2605.28798}.
 Galib et al.~\cite{Galib2017/10.1063/1.4986284} compared water simulated with \revPBElone{} for different basis sets and found differences in the RDF that were attributed to the parametrization of D3.
 Del Ben et al.~\cite{DelBen2013/10.1021/jz401931f, DelBen2015/10.1063/1.4927325} found that including the auxiliary density matrix method (ADMM) approximation in \mbox{PBE0-D3} simulations leads to a slightly less dense and more structured water.
 Montero de Hijes et al.~\cite{deHijes2024/10.1063/5.0227514} found that the damping function employed in the D3 correction of \revPBElone{} can impact the temperature--density curve considerably.
 These underlying parameters play an important role for ab initio MD and will continue to play an important role as MLPs become more and more widespread.
 However, when ab initio calculations are used to drive MD, basis sets, potentials, and convergence settings have to accommodate the existing constraints in computational resources.
 Yet, when using the ab initio calculations as reference data to train MLPs, usually the already established setups were used once again without investigating other options.
-Recent work has shown that many popular databases used to develop MLPs contain a high number of structures with non-zero net forces due to insufficient basis set cutoffs and self-consistent field (SCF) convergence settings~\cite{Kuryla2025/10.48550/arXiv.2510.19774}.
+Especially all-electron potentials have rarely been explored for production-level MD simulations of bulk liquid systems using MLPs.
+Additionally, recent work has shown that many popular databases used to develop MLPs contain a high number of structures with non-zero net forces due to insufficient basis set cutoffs and self-consistent field (SCF) convergence settings~\cite{Kuryla2025/10.48550/arXiv.2510.19774}.